 - Geographical: For some businesses, geographical proximity to their target markets is important.
 However, having teams in different locations can also result in silos.

 What impact can silos have on your business?

 Silos aren’t inherently bad.
-In fact, for day-to-day tasks, the positives of silos in business typically outweigh the negatives – specialised teams are able to achieve their aims more effectively and efficiently as a result of this concentration of knowledge.
+In fact, for day-to-day tasks, the benefits of silos in business typically outweigh the negatives – specialised teams are able to achieve their aims more effectively and efficiently as a result of this concentration of knowledge.

-But when organisations need to shift quickly, or find new routes for innovation, silos become a significant hindrance, impairing an organisation’s ability to pivot fast and capitalise on opportunities.
+But when organisations need to shift quickly, or find new routes for innovation, silos become a significant hindrance, impairing an organisation’s ability to pivot fast and capitalise on new opportunities.

-The first step is recognising that silos exist.
 If you’re not sure whether silos are holding your business back, here are a few signs to look out for:

-You don’t know that many people outside of your department: If you’re not generally on a first-name basis with the majority of employees at your business, there’s obviously not a whole lot of collaboration going on.
+- You don’t know that many people outside of your department: If you’re not generally on a first-name basis with the majority of employees at your business, there’s obviously not a whole lot of collaboration going on.

 Once you’ve identified the problem, it’s time to take proactive steps to dismantle the silos in your business.
-To learn more, download our free ebook Breaking Down Silos: How collaboration can accelerate your business’ growth.
+To learn more, download our free ebook, Breaking Down Silos: How collaboration can accelerate your business’ growth.
 Download it now!